 A sustainability degree is a type of environmental degree that focuses on renewable energy, business practices, and other specific policies and procedures related to sustainability in businesses and communities.

 Sustainability refers to "meeting the needs of the present without compromising the ability of future generations to meet their own needs."
 It encompasses business, industry, individuals, governments, and communities.
-A student pursuing an environmental degree in this field will be educated in sustainable methods that can be practiced by these entities, and also research new sustainable ideas for the future.
+A student pursuing an environmental degree in this field will be educated in sustainable methods that can be practiced by these entities and also research new sustainable ideas for the future.

 A bachelor's degree in sustainability is offered from a growing number of colleges and universities.
-Most often, it is referred to as a Bachelor of Science in Sustainability.
+Most often, it is referred to as a Bachelor of Science in sustainability.
 Pursuing this type of degree allows you to specialize in sustainable energy and materials, economics of sustainability, and sustainable ecosystems.
-The curriculum will explore policies, procedures, and research regarding sustainability on a local, regional, national, and global scale.
+The curriculum will explore policies; procedures; and research regarding sustainability on a local, regional, national, and global scale.

 There are also a handful of doctorates available in this field, including a Doctorate of Sustainable Agriculture, a Ph.D. in Sustainable Development, and a Ph.D. in Environmental Sustainability Science and Engineering.

 Sustainability Program Options

 Here are a handful of the current high-profile sustainability programs offered in the nation, though many more are offered from online universities and other colleges.